 The Dock Building, located on Jericho Beach in Vancouver, serves a large marina of sailboats.
-The facility provides washrooms and showers, offices for the Harbour Master, instruction space for children, and a variety of workshops to maintain boats, sails, and gear.
+The facility provides offices for the Harbour Master, instruction space for children, washrooms and showers, and a variety of workshops to maintain boats, sails, and gear.
 The project’s practical working needs, very modest budget, and prominent siting required a simple solution that honoured the cannery and industrial heritage of waterfront buildings that were once found on the site a half-century before.
 The design demonstrates that all projects from working industrial buildings to boutique museums can and should be realized with grace and architectural dignity.

 The building resides on the waters’ edge just where high tide meets the beach.
 Almost half of the project budget went to the foundation and piles, leaving the design team with the challenge of meeting the project’s functional needs while delivering something more meaningful to the community.